Analytics206/arxiv_pipeline/docs/dev_notes.md

 # ArXiv Pipeline Development Notes

-This document contains personal development notes and reminders for ongoing work on the ArXiv pipeline project.
+This document contains developer notes and reminders for ongoing work on the ArXiv pipeline project.

 ## To-Do Items